Katharine McPhee Confirms She Is Dating David Foster as They Step Out Together at the Met Gala

-Katharine McPhee enjoyed a night out on the town with David Foster –and finally confirmed they are indeed an item.
+Katharine McPhee enjoyed a night out on the town with David Foster – and finally confirmed they are indeed an item.

 The two walked the red carpet together Monday night at the 2018 Met Gala where McPhee, 34, told Entertainment Tonight that she and the 68-year-old musician were having a “fun date night.”